 * Current and future study and employment (School, school life, education post-16, jobs, careers, ambitions)

 The qualification is awarded over four units and can be done at both higher or foundation level.
 The qualification is awarded with equal weighting (25%) split between the four language skills – listening, reading, writing and speaking.

 Members of the MFL Faculty frequently run support sessions at lunch time and after school to help and support students.

 Key Stage 5

-We offer the traditional A Level route as well as the potential to take an AS level, where appropriate.
-The A level board we use is AQA and the specification gives candidates an excellent grounding in all aspects of the target language.
+We offer the traditional A Level route.
+The A level board we use is Edexcel and the specification gives candidates an excellent grounding in all aspects of the target language.
 Throughout the course they have the opportunity to demonstrate their ability in speaking, listening, reading and writing.
 Materials are drawn from a wide range of authentic target language sources and students are encouraged to study all social and cultural aspects of the target language’s countries, as well as develop their individual interests in the local language and culture.
 There is also a History element to the course – Vichy France and the Résistance and life in Franco’s Spain.
 Students will also have to develop their own critical and analytical expression by examining works of literature and film.

 Units are externally assessed and there is a speaking component, as well as listening, reading and writing papers.
 Topics could include the changing nature of society and family life, the environment, science and technology, culture, aspects of daily life, leisure and entertainment, communication and media, education and training, politics to name but a few.
 They will also look extensively at aspects of cultural life and cultural heritage in both France and Spain.